West Midlands Passenger Transport Executive: Bus deregulation

 As a result of the Transport Act 1985, bus services were deregulated.
 This resulted in the transfer of the bus services to a separate legal entity, West Midlands Travel Ltd (WMT), which took over the bus assets and services of the WMPTE on 26 October 1986.
-WMT remained in public ownership under the West Midlands Passenger Transport Authority until 1991, when it was sold to its management and employees.
-WMT was subsequently purchased by National Express.
+WMT remained in public ownership under the West Midlands Passenger Transport Authority until 1991, when it was sold to its management and employees for £60 million.
+WMT was subsequently purchased by National Express in April 1995.
+However, WMT could have been purchased by Stagecoach instead if Brian Souter's £85 million was accepted.
+It was rejected on the grounds of the PTE being reluctant sellers and taking concern over the quality of bus services.